HenSquared/AASA-Examples/README.md

 <!-- About the Project -->
 ## About the Project

-AASA-Examples is a repository of examples of [Apple App Site Association](https://developer.apple.com/documentation/xcode/supporting-associated-domains) files from several companies and organizations.
+AASA-Examples is examples of [Apple App Site Association](https://developer.apple.com/documentation/xcode/supporting-associated-domains) files from several companies and organizations.

 #### You can use this project to
 - Better understand how AASA files work